medcomdk/dk-ehmi-eds/input/pagecontent/index.md

 Calls to EDS is produced in different scenarios basically as shown below:

+**Scenarios for the primary message and the corresponding Acknowledgement message in EHMI**

-1. When a message is created in an EUA (The user has hit the "sent button") or a SBDH_Ack has been initiated in a MSH
+1. When a message is created in an EUA (The user has hit the "sent button") or an ehmiSBDH_Ack has been initiated in a MSH
 2. When the message is actually sent by the EUA
 3. When the message is received by the sending MSH
 4. When the message is actually sent again by the sending MSH